ton-community/ton-docs/docs/develop/tact/introduce/hello-world-guide.md

 let owner = Address.parse('kQDND6yHEzKB82ZGRn58aY9Tt_69Ie_uz73e2VuuJ3fVVcxf'); // Replace owner with your address
 ```

-5. Run `contract.deploy.ts` script to get deployment link in terminal.
-It will ask from you wallet you want use:
+5. Run `contract.deploy.ts` script to get deployment link in terminal with following command in terminal:

 ```bash
 yarn deploy
 ```
+It will ask from you wallet you want use, choose what you used before(Tonkeeper/Sandbox).

-4. Read deployment link through reading QR or open link via your testnet TON wallet, confirm outgoing message in wallet application.
+6. Read deployment link through reading QR or open link via your testnet TON wallet, confirm outgoing message in wallet application.

 ![deployment-1](/img/docs/tact-hello-world/tact-deployment-process-2.png)

 :::info
-If you faced some compile issue and can't figure out what is wrong, just compare with target contract placed in `sources/example/increment.tact`.
+If you faced some compile issue and can't figure out what is wrong, just compare with target contract placed in `sources/example/increment.tact` or [here](https://github.com/ton-community/tact-guide-template/blob/main/sources/example/increment.tact).
 :::